ALLERGY RESOURCES

 Fra e 1 is an Ole e 1-like protein, which is a protein found in olive tree pollen.
 This protein has high cross-reactivity with the main allergens of other plants in the Oleaceae family.
 Ole e 1 is the marker allergen for diagnosing these linked allergens and they are often called "Ole e 1-like".
 Most patients with ash pollen allergy are linked to this allergen.

-Ash pollen season is between March and June.
+Ash pollen season is from late Winter to late Spring.
 This varies from country to country.
 It is considered to have medium to high allergenicity, but is often overlooked as it's pollen season coincides with birch trees, which are the most common cause of pollen allergies.

 Associated Syndromes